diego-eco/diego-eco/README.md

 ### Hi there, I'm <a href="https://diego-eco.github.io/" target="_blank">Diego</a>! 👋

-Economist with experience in program evaluation, applied microeconomics, industrial organization, and applied econometrics.
-Interested in regulation and competition in digital markets, digital economy and labour markets.
-Data analysis and visualization skills.
-Passionate about using economic tools to promote development and reduce inequality in our society.
+Economist with experience in sector analysis and forecasts for energy, financial, manufacturing, transportation, telecommunications and foreign trade sectors.
+Focus on industrial organization, network economics, regulated sectors, economic competition and digital markets.
+Passionate about employing economic tools and data to promote development and reduce inequality in our society.

-<a href="https://diego-eco.github.io/Diego_Lopez_Tamayo_Resume.pdf" target="_blank">CV 2023 English</a>
+<a href="https://diego-eco.github.io/Diego_Lopez_Tamayo_Resume.pdf" target="_blank">CV 2024 English</a>

-- I’m currently learning Python, Tableau
+- I’m currently learning Python, Spark, SQL

 ## Find me around the web 🌎: